 Any advisory body member, with the exception of the Chair or presiding officer, may make a motion.
 Any advisory body member including the Chair or presiding officer may second a motion.
 Any motion which is not seconded by an advisory body member shall die for lack of a second.
 With the exception of a motion to suspend the rules, which requires a two-thirds affirmative vote for passage, any motion shall pass if a majority of present advisory body members vote in favor of the motion.
-Any motion shall fail if a majority of present advisory body members vote in opposition to the motion or if there is a tie vote on the motion by present advisory body members.
+Any motion shall fail if a majority of present advisory body members vote in opposition to the motion.
 A resolution shall require four affirmative advisory body votes for adoption.